100% Wolf: Plot

 Freddy Lupin is the young heir to a werewolf pack that has been protecting their local town for years and does not get along with dogs.
 When he attempts to follow his family during their nightly patrol using a magical moonstone, he loses the moonstone to an ice cream man called Foxwell Cripp, and his father Flashheart apparently dies after falling from a cliff while trying to save Cripp.
 Freddy's uncle, his father's brother, Hotspur, becomes the new pack leader.

 Six years later, the time comes for Freddy to experience his first wolf transformation, but despite the encouragement of long-term housekeeper Mrs. Mutton, he is humiliated when he turns into a poodle instead.
 Faced with the disdain of his pack, Freddy is challenged to prove his wolf status by moonrise the next day or risk being banished.
 Freddy decides to retrieve the moonstone from Cripp, who has become obsessed with proving that werewolves exist.

 While searching in town, Freddy befriends Batty, a mixed-breed stray dog also known as 'Houndini' for her ability to escape the dog catchers consistently.
 Batty leads him to Cripp and they manage to retrieve the moonstone.
 They are later both caught by dog catchers and placed in the Coldfax Dog Pound, which is actually run by Hotspur and meet three dogs: Hamish the Scottish Terrier, Bruno the Blue Heeler, and Twitchy the Chihuahua.
 Hostpur incidentally learns by Cripp himself that a poodle stole the moonstone and is informed by online pictures of the dogs on his database that Coldfax has captured Freddy.
 He goes there pretending to be willing to adopt the stray poodle but takes the moonstone off Freddy and abandons his nephew to his fate.
 Freddy confesses to Batty and the others that he was meant to be a wolf and reveals the truth about his family.
-Meanwhile, Cripp deduces that the Lupins are werewolves.
+Meanwhile, Cripp figures out that the Lupins are werewolves.